aws-samples/amazon-keyspaces-toolkit/README.md

 ```

 #### Execute Secrets Manager Wrapper Entrypoint
 The container provides a script `aws-sm-cqlsh.sh` which will call out to the secrets manager and append the user and password to your CQLSH statement.
-It requires AWS CLI to be installed and configured on host or setup within container. `-v` parameter is used in the example below to locate the awscli configuration on the host instance.
+It requires AWS CLI to be installed and configured on host or setup within container.
+The `-v` parameter is used in the example below to locate the awscli configuration on the host instance.

 `Parameters`